What is Laser Cataract Surgery?

 How long will the surgery take?

 In general, cataract surgery is an outpatient procedure that will generally take around two and a half hours.
 It may take more or less time, depending on the patient.
-Talk to our team of surgeons during your consultation to learn more about how long your surgery will take.
+Talk to our team of Boca Raton eye surgeons during your consultation to learn more about how long your surgery will take.

 Does laser cataract surgery hurt?

 No. This surgery should not hurt.
-Our team here at Clewner & Kelly Eye Center will ensure that you have relaxing medication administered before the surgery, in addition to numbing medication for your eye.
+Our eye specialist in Boca Raton, FL, here at Clewner & Kelly Eye Center, will ensure that you have relaxing medication administered before the surgery, in addition to numbing medication for your eye.
 You shouldn't feel a thing during the procedure.